Robo-Educa/back_auth/README.md

 ## 💪 History of Social Impact

-Since 2018, when we were only using LEDs, batteries, and resistors, we have impacted hundreds of children in various impoverished communities in the city of **Salvador, Bahia - Brazil**.
+Since 2018, this work, which is carried out voluntarily, has already impacted hundreds of children in several needy communities in the city of **Salvador, Bahia - Brazil**.

 The mastermind behind this project, [Carlos Sales](https://drive.google.com/file/d/1KPPJQhNn_YsWYK6qllP6muns6WlSRyM1/view?usp=sharing), is a black man from a peripheral area who graduated in Data Science and Systems Developer.
 He tells a little about his story in the documentary [C0d3rs Championship](https://www.primevideo.com/detail/0GS98CG03BVM7C224YK7KIWXOJ) available on Amazon Prime Video.

-But it was only in 2024, with the advent of **Generative AI** and the **Google GEMINI API**, that the robot began to have a **brain** capable of responding intelligently and quickly, making the interaction with the child fluid and enchanting 😄!
+But it was only in the year 2024 with the advent of **Generative AI** and the **Google GEMINI API**, that the robot began to have a **brain** capable of responding intelligently and quickly, making the interaction much more fluid and charming 😄!

 <div style="display: flex;">
 <img src="static/images/image1.jpg" alt="Image 1" style="width: 22%; margin-right: 8px;">